Trees, length spectra for rational maps via barycentric extensions and Berkovich spaces: Rational maps on Berkovich projective space

 \section{Rational maps on Berkovich projective space $\Proj^1_{Berk}$}

 In this section, we give a brief review of the Berkovich projective space $\Proj^1_{Berk}$ for a complete, algebraically closed non-Archimedean field $K$, and the dynamics of rational maps on it.
-We are going to summarize some of the properties, and refer the readers to \cite{BakerRumely10} for more detailed exposition of this theory.
+We refer the readers to \cite{BakerRumely10} for a more detailed exposition of this theory.